Saltbox Seafood Joint: Reception

 SSJ was named "Best New Restaurant" by The News & Observer.
 Jill Warren Lucas of Our State wrote, "it's not the press or even the word of mouth that keeps people coming back.
 The draw is simple: It's the taste and aroma of perfectly cooked, imaginatively seasoned, impeccably fresh fish."
 In 2013, Saveur editors said SSJ "fulfills our wildest fantasies of what a takeout fish shack can be".

 The restaurant was included in Southern Living's 2014 list of "The South's Best Cheap Eats under $10".
 Eater included SSJ in a 2017 list of "The South's 38 Essential Restaurants".
 In 2020, D.G.
 Martin of The Pilot described the Hush-Honeys "a little salty, a little spicy, and a little sweet" and wrote, "They're the perfect complement to the best seafood you're liable to find anywhere, let alone in the middle of the Tar Heel State."

 Adrian Miller included SSJ in Southern Living's 2021 overview of "The South's Best Soul Food" and recommended the grouper bites.
 Sarah Edwards of Indy Week said the restaurant "has accrued a well-deserved following over the years, with politicians factoring chef Ricky Moore's fried fish into campaign stops".
 SSJ was named "Best Seafood Restaurant in the Triangle" by readers of Indy Week in 2019, 2020, 2021, and 2022.
 The restaurant earned Moore a James Beard Foundation Award in the Best Chef: Southeast category in 2022.
+The News & Observer named him Tar Heel of the Year, which recognizes North Carolina residents "who have made a lasting and significant impact", in 2022.